MicrosoftEdge/WebView2Feedback/specs/BackgroundColor.md

 # Examples
 ## Win32 C++
-The fields of COREWEBVIEW2_COLOR can be set with plain old integer values between 0 and 255.
+The fields of COREWEBVIEW2_COLOR can be set with integer values between 0 and 255.
 In the following example, we see the app reading color values from a COLORREF (which are integers under the covers) into a COREWEBVIEW2_COLOR.
 It then sets the COREWEBVIEW2_COLOR.A value to 0 or 255.
 Once the COREWEBVIEW2_COLOR value is filled out, it is passed to the controller's put_BackgroundColor API.
 ```cpp
 void ViewComponent::SetBackgroundColor(COLORREF color, bool transparent)
 {